google-site-verification=ow_szoDTjYAp7r_mbdCXItsjaQc898O-nLztk2G_OU0

 Psychological, Legal and Cultural Factors

-The next live workshop will be offered in 2025.
+The next live workshop will be offered on Friday, November 7, 2025.

 The 2023 workshop is available for purchase in video form.